 Move-in date Sept.
 7, 1925:

 First, remember there were three previous attempts by Negroes to move into American communities, and each time the Negroes were forced to leave (there were no reported injuries).
-Ossian Sweet, naturally, expected this same scenario to play out.
+Ossian Sweet and his cohorts, naturally, expected this same scenario to play out.
 However, it should also be pointed out that if the blacks did open fire on Americans, for the black participants to have any chance for a legitimate defense, it was first necessary to have the white people come charging into Sweet’s residence.

 As ten American police officers stood guard in front of Sweet’s home on September 7th, nine Negro men helped Sweet move a few household items into his home, including a concealed large cache of guns and ammo.
 In sweltering 105 degree heat the Negroes waited throughout the day and then the night for the Americans to come charging into the home to forcibly evict them.